Disability Education: Scholarships, Special Ed, Learning Difficulties

 - Webinar, Fact Sheet for Protecting Students Civil Rights During COVID-19

-The Convention states that persons with disabilities should be guaranteed the right to inclusive education at all levels, regardless of age, without discrimination and on the basis of equal opportunity.
+The Convention states that persons with disabilities should be guaranteed the right to inclusive education at all levels, regardless of age, without discrimination and based on equal opportunity.

 State Parties should ensure that:

-- Persons with disabilities receive the necessary support, within the general education system, to facilitate their effective education; and
+- Persons with disabilities receive the necessary support, within the general education system, to facilitate their effective education.

-- Effective individualized support measures are put in place to maximize academic and social development.
+- Effective individualized support measures are established to maximize academic and social development.

 State Parties should take appropriate measures, such as:

-- Advocating that education of persons, particularly children, who are blind and/or deaf, is delivered in the most appropriate languages and means of communication for the individual; and
+- Advocating that education of persons, particularly children, who are blind or deaf, is delivered in the most appropriate languages and means of communication for the individual.

 Education For All does not limit its focus to primary education, but includes secondary and tertiary education as well.
-Children and adults with disabilities do not only have the right to an education, they have the right to be part of today's mainstream education system.
+Children and adults with disabilities do not only have the right to an education, they are entitled to be part of today's mainstream education system.

-In Australia - Disability Standards for Education were formulated under the Disability Discrimination Act 1992 and tabled in Parliament on 17 March 2005 and came into effect in August 2005.
-The Standards clarify the obligations of education and training providers to ensure that students with disabilities are able to access and participate in education without experiencing discrimination.
+Disability Standards for Education were formulated under the Disability Discrimination Act 1992 and tabled in Parliament on 17 March 2005 and came into effect in August 2005.
+The Standards clarify the obligations of education and training providers to ensure that students with disabilities can access and participate in education without experiencing discrimination.